gitwithaditya/daily-leetcode/README.md

 # ⭐ Support

-If you find this repository helpful for learning DSA or interview preparation, consider giving it a ⭐.
+If this repository helps or inspires you, consider giving it a ⭐.

-Your support motivates me to keep learning, improving, and sharing.
+Let's grow together through consistency and continuous learning.

 ---

 <div align="center">

 ## ✨ Adapt.
 Learn.
 Build.
 Repeat.

+*"Great engineers aren't built in a day.
+They're built one problem at a time."*

 </div>